Hujum: Uzbek reactions

-The fundamental problem of the hujum was that women were trapped between the Soviet state and their own society, with little agency to make their own decisions.
+The fundamental problem of the was that women were trapped between the Soviet state and their own society, with little agency to make their own decisions.
 In the male-dominated society of Uzbekistan, men often went to great lengths to prevent their wives from attending Soviet meetings and demonstrations.
 Fearing of the public opinions of their mahallas, many women decided against unveiling.
 The mahalla's judgment could be unmerciful.
 In Uzbekistan, there was little to no middle ground.
 If women resisted state pressure, they complied with social pressure, or vice versa.
-Women often sided with their husbands in their reaction to the hujum: they would follow their husband's instructions.
+Women often sided with their husbands in their reaction to the : they would follow their husband's instructions.

 Murder proved an effective method of terrorizing women into re-veiling.
 It also served to remind women where they stood in the social hierarchy.
 These murders were not spontaneous eruptions, but premeditated attacks designed to demonstrate that the local community held more authority over women's actions than did the state.
 Infamous premeditated murders of women that unveiled included those of Nukhon Yuldasheva and Tursunoy Saidazimova.

 An unveiling campaign was also carried out in the predominantly Shia Muslim Azerbaijan Soviet Socialist Republic.
 The unveiling campaign in Azerbaijan was supported by the outreach efforts of the Ali Bayramov Club women's organization.
 The unveiling campaign in Azerbaijan is commemorated by the Statue of a Liberated Woman, showing a woman unveiling, which was erected in Baku in 1960.